Kidkie-Tech-AB/basic-login-template/README.md

 ## Color options

-Buttons, text and links can be colors via the Plugin Settings page located under Tools > Basic Login Settings.
+Buttons, text and links can be colored via the Plugin Settings page located under Tools > Basic Login Settings.